marcusyatim/M-M-deploy/README.md

 The files here are manifest that tells Docker and Heroku how to deploy the program.

 1. `Dockerfile`: Contains all the commands to call on the command line to assemble the Docker image.
-2. `heroku.yml`: A manifest to define the Heroku app
+2. `heroku.yml`: A manifest to define the Heroku app.
 3. `requirements.txt`: Dependencies and libraries to install.

 ### Data